 Another common side-effect of using an e-cigarette is dehydration.
 This is due to the PG, which can dehydrate.
 Simply increasing your water consumption is usually enough to counter-act this.

 It’s not smoke that is released, it's a vapour made up of a mix of PG and VG which is the delivery method for the nicotine in the eliquid.
 The vapour gives a sensation very similar to a real cigarette.
 Full details of the contents contained in the vapour can be found here: http://www.healthnz.co.nz/ECigsExhaledSmoke.htm

 Does the e-cigarette vapour smell?

 The vapour smells very slightly of which ever flavour you are using, but disappears almost immediately.
 It does not cling to clothes or cause any discolouration to walls, teeth or fingers.
 It does not smell on your breath or hair either.
-Some of the stronger flavours like coffee do have quite an obvious smell, it doesn't linger though.
+Some of the stronger flavours like coffee do have quite an obvious smell, but it doesn't linger though.

 What is an electronic cigarette not?

 Nicotine Replacement Therapy.
 E-cigarettes are not a product designed to help you quit smoking; they are a safer alternative to smoking that many people choose to use instead.
 We make no claims to the contrary, though we are always happy to hear that our customers have chosen to move away from tobacco cigarettes completely.